Home > Analyses > Consumer Defensive > Dollar Tree, Inc.

 Revenue by Segment

-This pie chart illustrates Dollar Tree, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting the relative contributions of Dollar Tree and Family Dollar where applicable.
+This pie chart illustrates Dollar Tree, Inc.’s revenue composition by segment for fiscal year 2025, highlighting the relative scale and contribution of each business unit.

 Key Products & Brands